agile-lab-dev/witboost-aws-s3-tech-adapter/docs/HLD.md

   - Identify the **S3 bucket name** in the format: `domain-dataproduct-environment-hash`.
   - Determine the **component folder** to be deleted.

-#### - **Component Folder Deletion**
-- The specified **component folder** within the S3 bucket is removed.
-- The deletion process is idempotent, meaning no errors occur if the folder has already been deleted or does not exist.

 #### - **Operation Result Reporting**
 - The final status of the operation is reported as the outcome of the unprovisioning process.
-- It includes:
-  - Success: Confirmation that the folder has been removed.
-  - Errors: Details of any issues encountered during the deletion process.

 ---

-### Requirements

-- **Technical User**: A technical user with `s3:DeleteObject` permissions is required to delete folders within the S3 bucket.